f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

     |detectiondetials|

-7. If you would like additional information about the signature or want to ask a follow-up question there a couple of ways to go about this.
+7. If you would like additional information about the signature or want to ask a follow up question there a couple of ways to go about this.

 First, you can select one of the prompt suggestions displayed above the **Type or Select a prompt** field.
-These suggestions are context-aware and based on your previous query.
+These suggestions are context aware and based on your previous query.

     |suggestion1|